Fed cuts interest rates a half point in landmark policy shift

 "We will do everything we can to support a strong labor market as we make further progress toward price stability," Powell said last month.

-The chances of an interest rate cut at the Fed's meeting on Wednesday are all but certain, according to the CME FedWatch Tool, a measure of market sentiment.
+Prior to the decision, the chances of a rate cut were are all but certain, according to the CME FedWatch Tool, a measure of market sentiment.

-Market observers are divided over whether the Fed will impose its typical cut of a quarter of a percentage point, or opt for a larger half-point cut.
-The tool estimates the probability of a half-point cut at 65% and the odds of a quarter-point cut at 35%.
+Market observers, however, had been divided over whether the Fed will impose its typical cut of a quarter of a percentage point, or opt for a larger half-point cut.
+The tool estimated the probability of a half-point cut at 65% and the odds of a quarter-point cut at 35%.

-A half-point cut risks overstimulating the economy and rekindling elevated inflation, while a quarter-point cut threatens to delay the type of economic jumpstart that may be required to avert a recession, Seema Shah, chief global strategist at Principal Asset Management, told ABC News in a statement.
+A half-point cut risked overstimulating the economy and rekindling elevated inflation, while a quarter-point cut threatened to delay the type of economic jumpstart that may be required to avert a recession, Seema Shah, chief global strategist at Principal Asset Management, told ABC News in a statement.

 "Rarely have market expectations been so torn" on the eve of a rate decision, Shah added.

-The expected rate cut on Wednesday would go into effect less than 50 days before the November election.
+The rate cut on Wednesday went into effect less than 50 days before the November election.

 To be sure, the Fed says it bases its decisions on economic conditions and operates as an independent government body.